davidjerleke/embla-carousel/README.md

     This API method allows users to manipulate the current
     <a href="#scrollprogress">
       <code>scrollProgress</code>
-    </a> by either adding to it or subtracting from it.
+    </a> from 0 to 1 by either adding to it or subtracting from it.
 For example, assuming that the carousel is positioned on the first snap point, <code>0.5</code> will scroll the carousel half of its scrollable length.
 Scroll to target is smooth.
+The second parameter allows for snapping the carousel to the closest snap point based on the target scroll progress (note that this will alter the desired progress a bit in order to snap it).
   </div>
   <br>
   <div>
     <sup>
       <strong>Parameters: </strong>
       <code>progress: number</code>
+      <code>snap: boolean</code>
     </sup>
   </div>
   <div>